sjtcwdsj/biodiversity/README.md

 ii) Location of species habitat loss due to urban and rural expansion from 1990 to 2020 based on CLCD and habitat range calculation.

-The code folder provides the source code for this process, based on the python 3.9.7.
+The code folder provides the source code for this process, based on the python 3.9.7, the python configuration is listed in environment.yml.

 |Filename|Introduce|
 |--------|--------|